-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Liam Payne

-The 23-year-old joined Tomlinson in welcoming another baby to the One Direction fam.
-In March 2017, the former boybander welcomed his newborn son, Bear, with his 33-year-old girlfriend, Cheryl.
+The 24-year-old joined Tomlinson in welcoming another baby to the One Direction fam.
+In March 2017, the former boy bander welcomed his newborn son, Bear, with his girlfriend, Cheryl Ann Tweedy.

 Photo: